spcd-capstone/server/README.md

 Running The Server
 ------------------

+To run the application, you must have `redis` installed.
+You must have already gone through the process of installing the virtual environment and setting up the database as described above.

+Once everything is installed and working, to launch the application suite, use the provided `run.sh`.
+There is no need to be inside of the virtual environment, it just needs to exist in the `venv` folder.
+The `run.sh` script will use the correct python binaries.

+The `run.sh` script will spawn a redis-server process, a celery worker, and then launch the Flask development server.
+The flask development server will then spawn a thread running the discovery server.

-To run the server while inside the virtualenv, type the following:
+To run *JUST* the server while inside the virtualenv, type the following:

     (venv) $ python manage.py runserver